The Truth About Trulicity Reviews: What to Trust and What to Skip

 What the Trials Add

 Trial data cuts through some of the noise.
-REWIND (Gerstein 2019, Lancet) — 12% relative reduction in major cardiovascular events.
-A1c reductions of 1.0-1.6% and modest weight loss.
-Cardiovascular benefit in REWIND.
+REWIND (Gerstein 2019, Lancet) — 12% relative reduction in major cardiovascular events over 5.4 years.
+A1c reduction of ~1.0–1.5% and weight loss of 2–4 kg at higher doses.

 For deeper trial detail, see our Trulicity results page.